mesosphere/dcos-docs-site/pages/services/spark/spark-auth/index.md

 dcos package install --options=config.json spark
 ```

-**Note** You can install the Spark Mesos Dispatcher to run as `root` by substituting `root` for `nobody` above.
-If you are running a strict mode cluster, you must give Marathon the necessary permissions to launch the Dispatcher task.
-Use the following command to give Marathon the appropriate permissions:
+<p class="message--note"><strong>NOTE: </strong>You can install the Spark Mesos Dispatcher to run as `root` by substituting `root` for `nobody` above.
+If you are running a strict mode cluster, you must give Marathon the necessary permissions to launch the Dispatcher task.</p>

+Use the following command to give Marathon the appropriate permissions.

 ```bash
 curl -X PUT -k \